Below is a collection of Sigd lesson plans, videos, and articles created by The Lookstein Center staff or contributed to the site by Jewish educators.

 Sigd Holiday Overview

-• What: Sigd is a holiday of the Ethiopian Jewish community which was adopted as a national holiday in Israel by the Knesset in 2008.
-The name of the holiday is derived from the Amharic word “sgida,” meaning “prostration.”
+- What: Sigd is a holiday of the Ethiopian Jewish community that the Knesset adopted as a national holiday in Israel in 2008.
+The holiday’s name is derived from the Amharic word “sgida,” meaning “prostration.”

 Sigd Educational Themes